7 Reasons You’re Not Landing That Online Interview

 - Relevant keywords.
 Consider adding a separate section to highlight your key skills/experience as they relate to the position.
 Use your keyword research to match up what they’re looking for with your skillset.

 A powerful top-third pulls in hiring teams and makes them eager to see what else your resume has to offer.
+Using a resume builder tool like CVStep will also help you nail this step.

 3. Your Career History Is a Snoozefest